(Updated 11/30/24)

 - Current and past addresses

-- Social Security number (only the last four digits)
+- Social Security number (typically only the last four digits)

 - Date of birth